 Rockin’ Green makes different formulas of laundry detergent for different water types – so there is something for everyone!

-- Hard – This formula is designed for the most troubling of water types.
+- Hard Rock – This formula is designed for the most troubling of water types.

 All Rockin’ Green formulas are designed with the same great ingredients, and work for all water types.
 Most people do great with the Classic formula, so when in doubt start off with that formula.